spankyf/dataviz/README.md

 All py files generate the simple graphs you see in a basic layout in the rough_idea.png.
 First we will work on layout and design and then improve the design and labels, information on hover etc. There are more instructions in each py file.

 As you can see i'm working off csv and there is no need for SQL solution at this time.
+This is the only data coming in: no live feeds, updating etc. All comes from _preview.csv.

 For implementation, it can be either a CLI or browser solution but i'll hire based on best idea's for visualization.
 Please propose how you would like to do the project along with an initial cost/hours budget and we can discuss.